 You have a voice in your baby’s language development

-There are many ways you can help your baby develop his language and communication skills during his first year.
+There are many ways you can help your baby develop their language and communication skills during their first year.
 Try some of these simple exercises and tips:

 References: